 What to skip in Bali and what to do instead

-Both the areas of Kuta and Seminyak are not what you´d expect them to be.
+Both the areas of Kuta and Seminyak are not what you expect them to be.
 Kuta could be described as a little shabby and Seminyak is simply all about tourism.
+Not that it is different in other areas of Bali, but still Seminyak has a very weird vibe.
 Both places are too crowded and instead from a local experience, you get the tourist crowd.

-While Kuta is not as popular, Seminyak is often described as one of the best places to be.
-Dumb that!
+While Kuta is not as popular, Seminyak is often described as one of the best places to be in Bali.
+Dump that!
 Of course, Seminyak has its beautiful spots and cute cafés, but you can always visit for a day trip and walk through the streets.
 But spending your whole time in Bali in Seminyak is a waste of your time.
+I’d even say do not go there at all and if you are looking to stay in this part of the island, spend two nights in Canggu and you’ll get the same (slightly better) experience.

 But what to do instead?

-And don´t you worry: you do not need to waive at the cheap shops, the beautiful boutiques and fancy restaurants – Uluwatu has it all!
+And don’t you worry: You do not need to waive at the pretty shops, the beautiful boutiques and fancy restaurants – Uluwatu has it all!

 One of the well-known temples in Bali is the Goa Gajah Temple, also known as the Elephant Cave.
 It is located close to Ubud and can be reached by motorbike or taxi.
 On the usual route around the area of Ubud, they always stop at the Goa Gajah Temple.
 And yet, it is as well on the list of places to skip in Bali.